muhlenXi/muhlenxi.com/source/_posts/079-msg-send.md

 #error Unsupported cache mask storage for ARM64.
 #endif

-	// Clone scanning loop to miss instead of hang when cache is corrupt.
-	// The slow path may detect any corruption and halt later.

 	ldp	p17, p9, [x12]	                                        	// {imp, sel} = *bucket
 1:	cmp	p9, p1			                                            // 判断 bucket->sel == _cmd